hyperledger-labs/blockchain-verifier/README.md

 The results for these checks are all "OK," which means that the integrity of the blockchain is verified.

+### Comparison of multiple ledgers

+When multiple ledgers are specified, bcverifier checks the hash value of each block in a ledger with the hash values of the block in the other ledgers.
+Currently, only the "fabric-block" plugin with the JSON configuration supports this feature.
+The first ledger file in the configuration is considered to be "preferred," and the other ledger files are used only in this check.

 ## Application Specific Check

 You can write application specific check programs that are called from BCVerifier.